CONFLICT OF INTEREST/PROHIBITIONS, VIOLATIONS, PENALTIES

 GOVERNING REGULATIONS AND POLICIES

 A. Small Purchases and Open Market Purchases.
-Effective August 16, 2013, small purchases totaling less than $10,000 maybe made by Procurement Services without bid procedures, except for printing and state contract items.
-It is the responsibility of the requisitioning department to supply accurate vendor name, address, and pricing (including shipping cost) for all requests for less than $10,000.
-Although bidding is not usually required below $10,000, departments are advised to exercise prudent judgment in specifying items and entering vendor information on the purchase requisition.
+Small purchases totaling less than $20,000 may be made by Procurement Services without bid procedures, except for printing and state contract items.
+It is the responsibility of the requisitioning department to supply accurate vendor name, address, and pricing (including shipping cost) for all requests for less than $20,000.
+Although bidding is not usually required below $20,000, departments are advised to exercise prudent judgment in specifying items and entering vendor information on the purchase requisition.
 Some vendors offer discounts to the university and Procurement Services may determine that an item or items requested are available at better prices from a source other than the vendor indicated by the department.
-It is the responsibility of Procurement Services to make final determination of the source of goods and services.
-However, before making a change of vendor, Procurement Services will advise the requisitioning department of the intended change.
+Procurement Services will make the final determination of the source of goods and services; however, before making a change of vendor, they will advise the requisitioning department of the intended change.
 Upon request, Procurement Services will provide vendor information for any particular class of commodity or service.

 B. Bid Procedures.
-With few exceptions, all purchases exceeding $10,000 in total, excluding sales tax, are subject to bid procedures.
+With few exceptions, all purchases exceeding $20,000 in total, excluding sales tax, are subject to bid procedures.
 All bids are the responsibility of Procurement Services.
 Individuals requisitioning items should not artificially divide their requests so as to avoid bid procedures.
-Purchases totaling more than $10,000 but less than $50,000 require competitive bidding.
-This procedure can be accomplished in one (1) to seven (7) working days.
-Purchases totaling more than $50,000 require competitive sealed bidding, taking a minimum fourteen (14) working days to accomplish.
+Purchases totaling more than $20,000 but less than $75,000 require competitive bidding.
+Purchases totaling more than $75,000 require competitive sealed bidding.

 C. Exceptions to Bid Requirements.
 There are some commodities and services for which the law provides exception to all or part of the bid procedures.
 Please note that failure to anticipate needs due to poor planning is not reason for exception.
 The following are purchases which may be authorized by Procurement Services without the necessity of bidding: